PrairieLearn/PrairieLearn/docs/installing.md

     prairielearn/prairielearn
 ```

-If you are on Windows with WSL 2, you can use the following command on the WSL 2 shell:
+If you are on Windows, you can use the following command on the WSL 2 shell:

 ```sh
 docker run -it --rm -p 3000:3000 \